dcramps/RocketGib/README.md

 - DM/TDM scoring
 - players spawn with 199hp
 - self damage is 10%
-- midair damage is 200% (Due to a game bug, the HUD/hitsound does not report 2x)
+- midair rocket damage is 200% if the victim is 550 units from the ground

 # Weapons
 ## Rocket Gib Rifle